aolwyn/Leetcode/Algorithms/README.md

 3. **Sum All Levels**: The depth of the tree is `log n`, summing `n` across `log n + 1` levels.
 4. **Analyze the Sum**: The sum across all levels is `n(log n + 1)`, simplifying to `Θ(n log n)`.

+## Matrix Multiplication
+- comparing the regular to the others, <strong>TL;DR</strong>
+  - Strassen's and Tiled/Blocked Matrix Multiplication: Strassen's algorithm reduces the complexity to `O(n^2.807)`by decreasing recursive multiplications, while tiled or blocked techniques improve execution by optimizing data locality and cache usage, significantly enhancing performance by minimizing memory hierarchy delays.

+- **Simple Recursive Approach**:
+  - **Operation**: Subdivides matrix into smaller matrices, recursively performs multiplication, and combines results without explicitly managing data movement between memory hierarchies.
+  - **Running Time**: Defined by the recurrence `T(n) = 8T(n/2) + Θ(1)`, leading to a `Θ(n^3)` time complexity.

+- **Strassen’s Algorithm**:
+  - **Enhancement**: Reduces the number of recursive multiplications, changes how submatrices are combined.
+  - **Recurrence Relation**: `T(n) = 7T(n/2) + Θ(n^2)`.
+  - **Improvement**: Achieves a running time of `Θ(n^2.807)`, showcasing an asymptotic improvement over the naive approach.

+### Blocked Matrix Multiplication

+### Performance Issues with Memory Hierarchy
+- **Concept**: Blocking or tiling is used to optimize matrix multiplication in the context of modern computer architectures with memory hierarchies.

+### Blocked/Tiled Matrix Multiplication
+- **Implementation**: Rearranges the standard matrix multiplication to improve cache usage, reducing the number of cache misses.
+- **Details**:
+  - Loops are blocked in such a way that the data needed for one block of computation stays in cache as long as possible.
+  - The operation involves iterating over blocks and performing multiplication within blocks, improving data locality.

+ ## Dynamic Programming

+**Dynamic Programming (DP)** solves problems by combining solutions to overlapping subproblems, typically using memoization to save results of subproblems.

+### Key Concepts
+- **Memoization**: An optimization technique that involves storing the results of expensive function calls and returning the cached result when the same inputs occur again.
+- **Tabulation**: A bottom-up dynamic programming approach where results are solved for and stored in a table, typically avoiding recursion by filling up entries in a systematic manner.

+### Steps in Dynamic Programming
+1. **Characterize the Structure of an Optimal Solution**: Break down the problem into smaller subproblems and understand how these subproblems contribute to the overall solution.
+2. **Recursively Define the Value of an Optimal Solution**: Formulate the problem in terms of recursive equations, expressing the solution to the problem in terms of solutions to smaller subproblems.
+3. **Compute the Value of an Optimal Solution**: Using either memoization (top-down) or tabulation (bottom-up), fill out the values needed to construct the solution.
+4. **Construct an Optimal Solution from Computed Information**: Use the stored information to backtrack and determine the sequence of decisions that leads to the optimal outcome.

+### Example: Matrix-Chain Multiplication
+- **Problem**: Determine the most efficient way to multiply a chain of matrices.
+- **Solution**: Use DP to find the minimum number of multiplications by splitting the problem into smaller segments and solving for the minimal cost at each split.
+- **Implementation Details**:
+  - Use a DP table to store the minimum cost of multiplying matrices from i to j.
+  - The optimal cost is determined by splitting the product at different points and combining the results using previously computed values.

+## Greedy Algorithms

+**Greedy Algorithms** solve optimization problems by making a series of choices, each locally optimal, with the hope that this leads to a globally optimal solution.

+### Key Principles
+- **Greedy-Choice Property**: Each choice is local and does not require re-evaluating previous choices.
+- **Optimal Substructure**: A problem exhibits optimal substructure if an optimal solution to the problem contains optimal solutions to its subproblems.

+### Applications
+- **Huffman Coding**: A greedy method for data compression that builds an optimal prefix-free binary tree based on character frequencies.
+- **Offline Caching**: Utilizes a farthest-in-future strategy to minimize cache misses, demonstrating the application of greedy algorithms in system optimizations.